With the advent of next generation, easy to use integration toolsets, the following is becoming a very familiar scenario.

 Instead of creating a new integration and drilling another hole into our database, we will leverage the same connectivity built for a previous use case.
 Follow this guide for creating a private entry in Anypoint Exchange.

 We need to aggregate the data from these two APIs and map it into a customer portfolio JSON response.

 To create an aggregation we use the scatter gather pattern.
 Drag and drop it onto the canvas.

 In it we assemble the API calls that we discovered from our existing assets.

 Notice this project will not only solve the current use case, but also become a reusable API that can be now be leveraged for future use cases.

 The above example project can be downloaded from Anypoint Exchange.

 Finally, we see that we have one connection that has now been leveraged across the enterprise.

-The business is happy because they can concentrate on new projects focussing on how to get data out of their complex backend systems.
+The business is happy because they can concentrate on new projects focusing on how to get data out of their complex backend systems.

-IT is happy because enterprise is consuming data out of a single governed connection point.
+IT is happy because the enterprise is consuming data out of a single governed connection point.